patterns-app/patterns-devkit/README.md

 # Basis

----

 ### Functional Typed Data Pipelines

 Basis is a framework for building functional, type-aware data pipelines from modular components.
 Basis pipelines are composed of `DataFunctions` written in python or SQL operating on streams of immutable `DataResources` -- sets of data records of uniform `ObjectType`.

 The power of Basis lies in its flexible type system, which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
 Basis brings the best practices learned over the last 60 years in software to the world of data.
 Global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster -- this is **Basis**.

+### Key features:

  - **Reusable modules**
    There are hundreds of `DataFunctions`, `Sources`, and `Targets` ready to snap together in the Basis Repository [Coming soon].
 Connect Stripe data to LTV models, blend finance data and